nomanocra/SmartConnectAPIFaker/README.md

 This repository contains a JSON Server setup that provides fake API endpoints for the SmartConnect application.
 It includes mock data for:

-- User authentication
+- User authentication and tokens
 - Monitoring devices and locations
-- Product management
+- Devices Sensors
-- Order management
+- Sensors Values and status
-- Categories
+- Sensors History

 ## Setup